Food fundraising ideas

 Text-to-donate

-With text-to-donate, raising funds is as easy as sending a text message.
-Post your shortcode on signs at fundraising events, share it on social media, and offer it as a payment option so your supporters can contribute using their mobile devices right on the spot, no matter where they are.
+With text-to-donate, raising funds is as easy as sending a text.
+Display your shortcode at fundraising events, share it on social media, or add it to signs so your supporters give using their mobile devices right on the spot—no matter where they are.

-See for yourself how easy it is — text “DEMO” to 53-555.
+See for yourself how easy it is!
+Text “DEMO” to 53-555.

 Street food stand